Eligibility Criteria for Schools

 Make a case for your school

 Schools that do not meet our eligibility criteria but feel they are working in a challenging environment in which The Future Leaders Trust could make an impact, or if they are actively supporting other schools which meet our criteria, can make a case to work with us.
-See our see our FAQs here.
+See our FAQs here.
 They must be based on factors such as:

 - Percentage of disadvantaged pupils making expected progress in English and maths is significantly below the national average